-The Environment Agency offer a free flood warning service which gives flood alerts for over 2500 river level monitors across England and Wales.
-Signing up for these flood warnings is a quick and simple way of increasing your flood resilience and giving yourself more time to prepare for a flood.
-However it is important that you understand what these warnings mean and most importantly what actions to take when you receive them.
+The Environment Agency offer a free flood warning service which gives flood alerts and warnings for over 2,500 river level monitors across England and Wales.
+Signing up for these flood warnings is a quick and simple way to increase your flood resilience and give yourself more time to prepare for a flood.
+However, it is important that you understand what these warnings mean and most importantly what actions to take when you receive them.

 Warnings can be received by text, phone and/or email and it is important that you make sure your contact details are kept up to date.

 How to sign up

 To check your eligibility for the flood warnings service, sign up to receive warnings, or update your details, you can either visit https://www.gov.uk/sign-up-for-flood-warnings or call the Environment Agency on 0345 988 118.